dbomoto/Node-app-boilerplate/README.md

 # boilerplate-Node-Express
-To be used as boilerplate for future projects, updated only when necessary
+To be used as boilerplate for future projects, updated only when necessary.
+You can use this as your reference / guide.